ltcbuzy/OSINTsources/README.md

 * [Picodash](https://www.picodash.com/) - Find Instagram Target Audience and Influencers.
 * [Pictame](https://pictame.com) - Piwox is an online instagram tool where you can analyze your accounts instantly.
 * [SnapMap](https://snapmap.knightlab.com) - Make a map of your snaps.
-* [Social Rank](https://socialrank.com/) - The easiest way to identify, organize, and manage your audience on Social Media.
+* [Social Media Presence Boost](https://www.seo25.com/7-tips-to-give-your-businesss-social-media-presence-a-boost/) - The easiest way to identify, organize, and manage your audience on Social Media.
 * [Someture](https://someture.com) - Search Accounts and Hashtags from Instagram.
 * [tailwind](https://www.tailwindapp.com/) - Tailwind is the social media scheduling tool that gets real results in less time.
 * [Tofo.me](https://tofo.me/) - The best Instagram Web Viewer.